lbke/ssr-theory/readme.md

 #### The special case of static rendering

 Rendering the content at build-time, or not rendering it at all, is considered as a special case.
 Therefore, in the industry, SSR is often synonymous to request-time server-rendering, while the terme "static" is preferred for build-time rendering or no rendering at all.
-From the server owner perspective, this make sense: per-request SSR cost th
+From the server owner perspective, this distinction makes sense: the cost structure of per-request rendering and build-time rendering are very different.
+Per-request has no upfront cost, but a needs a rendefor each new request ; build-time has an upfront cost, but do not need additional computation afterward.

 The common factor between what we call is that both renders on the server instead of the user's computer.
 The difference relies on when the render happens.